 Cave and Boulder Garden

-The Terrace Garden at the base of the rock is fashioned out of the natural hill, made with rubbled retaining walls.
-The Palace garden on the summit was the domestic garden with its terraces and rock cut pools.
+The Terrace Garden at the base of the rock is fashioned out of the natural hill, made with rubble retaining walls.
+The Palace garden on the summit was the domestic garden with its terraces and rock-cut pools.

 Protected in a small, sheltered depression a hundred meters above ground, the frescoes were an integral part of the overall awe-inspiring sight and were part of a huge tapestry that extended in a gigantic band around the waist of the rock.
 This immense picture gallery of over 500 semi-naked females covered an area of approximately 5600 sq meters.